lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The SPI event interrupt is signaled only when the IP enters the corresponding state.
 For example if an interrupt is requested when the TX FIFO is empty, the IP will only generate one interrupt when the last data word is transmitted from the TX FIFO.
 In this case, no new interrupts will be created until more data has been added to the FIFO, and all of it has been transmitted.

+#### Stall Conditions

+The SPI_HOST IP will temporarily suspend operations if it detects a potential overflow of the RX FIFO or an attempted underflow of the TX FIFO.
+During a stall event, `csb` remains active, and there are no `sck` clock ticks until there is more data to transmit or there is some space to receive more data.
+The `RXSTALL` and `TXSTALL` status bits are meant to inform firmware of such halts.
+Due to implementation details the SPI_HOST IP will also pause, and signal a stall condition, if there are delays related to packing or unpacking the SPI_DATA into 32-bit words.
+The exact conditions for these *transient* stall conditions are implementation dependent, and described in detail in [the Design Details section](#bubbles-in-the-data-pipeline).

 ### Error Interrupt Conditions